rueedlinger/kafka-connect-quickstart/README.md

 #### EnvironmentConfigProvider
 The [`EnvironmentConfigProvider`](src/main/java/ch/yax/connect/quickstart/config/provider/EnvironmentConfigProvider.java) can be used to access Environment variables from the connector config.

+> **Note:** to register a Kafka Connect Config Provider you need to add the file [`org.apache.kafka.common.config.provider.ConfigProvider`](src/main/resources/META-INF/services) in `META-INF/services` which contains the full class name of your config provider.

 The config provider `EnvironmentConfigProvider` supports the following config parameters:
 - `BLACKLIST` a list of env variables which should be filtered out.
 When set to `"foo,bar"`